 Pralines are, of course, welcome at any time, but there’s something about Christmas that makes these extra special as they make such a delicious gift or dessert.
 (Though now that I know how easy they are, I reckon I’ll be making them year round.)
 So go make some pralines—you’ll be happy that you did.
 And may you have a loving and joyful holiday filled with family and friends!

-Remove from heat.
+- Remove from heat.
 Stir for about 1 minute or until mixture is not so glossy.
 Spoon pralines onto trays lined with foil or parchment paper.
 Let cool for about 20 minutes and remove.
 Can store covered for 1 week.